Strawberry poison dart frog: Diet

 The diet of O. pumilio causes the skin of the amphibian to become toxic in nature when certain subspecies of mites and ants are ingested, very similar to many other poison dart frogs.
 Alkaloid toxins are organic in nature and contain nitrogenous bases that react with carbon and hydrogen groups.
 Pumiliotoxin 251D is the specialized toxin that is sequestered by this species of frog.
 This toxin has a negative stimulating effect on cardiac function and is a severe disruptor of the sodium potassium ion channels within cells.
-Upon ingestion of Pumiliotoxin 251D, organisms preying on O. pumilio experience convulsions, paralysis, and death.
+Upon ingestion of pumiliotoxin 251D, organisms preying on O. pumilio experience convulsions, paralysis, and death.

-It has been found that once O.pumilio reaches sexual maturity, their granular glands significantly increase in size and their diet shifts.
+It has been found that once O. pumilio reaches sexual maturity, their granular glands significantly increase in size and their diet shifts.
 In females, it is common to find about 53% more alkaloids than adult males.

 Oribatida mites belonging to the glandulate suborder Brachypylina are an important origin of pumiliotoxins in O. pumilio.
 Hexane-extraction techniques indicate presence of alkaloid toxins in Brachypylina.
 Toxins appear to be biosynthesized in adult mites, as nymph and larval stages of the arachnid do not carry the toxins.
 Experimental analysis of this species of mite show alkaloid toxins are found almost exclusively in the opisthonotal glands of mites of the Scheloribatidae.
 Oil glands of the mite contain the toxins and are then released internally as the amphibian digests the arthropod.

-O. pumilio can also attribute its cutaneous toxicity to its rich diet of formicinae ants.
+Oophaga pumilio can also attribute its cutaneous toxicity to its rich diet of formicinae ants.
 Species of the formicine genus Brachymyrmex contain pumiliotoxins which the frogs incorporate and accumulate poison from.
 There is a variability of alkaloid profiles among populations and individuals of O. pumilio, which is indicative of varying levels of available prey within their infraspecific habitats.
 Research and physical analysis reveal that maternally derived alkaloids exist in young tadpoles.
 The increase in alkaloids in tadpoles suggests that the females are providing more chemical defenses to their more vulnerable young.
 This being one of the first found examples of provisioning that occurs after hatching.
 During tadpole-rearing, mother frogs feed their young an unfertilized egg from their ovaries after dropping each individual tadpole into a repository of water usually found in a bromeliad.
 Tadpoles lacking the obligate nutritive egg diet do not contain the alkaloid.
 This step is crucial for the tadpoles to sequester the alkaloid from their mother; without such, young tadpoles become susceptible to predation by arthropods and other frogs.